-Our priorities for 2014/15 are the continued development of initiatives to improve the quality of the television spend, implement the Nature of the Subsidy\\ and implement our online funding system.
+Our priorities for 2015/16 are the continued development of initiatives to improve the quality of the television spend, including the development of a news rationalisation strategy and to continue with the development of our online funding system.

-Outputs will be provided within the appropriated sum of \$40.3 million (exclusive of GST), Other Revenue of \$0.1 million and reserves of \$0.3 million (exclusive of GST), a total of \$40.7 million (exclusive of GST).
+Outputs will be provided within the appropriated sum of \$40.3 million (exclusive of GST) and reserves of \$0.8 million (exclusive of GST), a total of \$41.1 million (exclusive of GST).

-2012/13 ACTUAL 2013/14 ESTIMATED ACTUAL 2014/15 FORECAST Quantity and Quality of Māori Language The following quantity and quality measures apply to all outputs in this output class based on samples of at least 90% of funded programmes.
+2013/14 ACTUAL 2014/15 ESTIMATED ACTUAL 2015/16 FORECAST Quantity and Quality of Māori Language The following quantity and quality measures apply to all outputs in this output class based on samples of at least 90% of funded programmes.
 (See Page 11) Quantity Samples of funded programmes are assessed as meeting the required Māori language content according to target audience group.
-90% >90% >90% Quality Samples of funded programmes reviewed are assessed as meeting a quality standard of (at least) 4 on a 5 point scale based on our Māori Language Evaluation Framework.
-4-3 Achieved Achieved (Quality is assessed on six quality aspects, each on a five point scale where 5 is Excellent and 1 is Poor).
+92% >90% >90% Quality Samples of funded programmes reviewed are assessed as meeting a quality standard of (at least) 4 on a 5 point scale based on our Māori Language Evaluation Framework.
+4.5 Achieved Achieved (Quality is assessed on six quality aspects, each on a five point scale where 5 is Excellent and 1 is Poor).